Want to improve your website design to increase sales and provide a better company image? Here’s 21 ways to do just that!

 15. Choose “flat” design templates

 Do you have a flat website design?
-Over the past few years, flat design has become more popular.
+Over the past few years, flat design has become more popular and a good choice if you want to improve your website design.
 This is because it’s especially good for user experiences on apps and websites, boosting conversions.

 16. Add text to your images